|

 It will focus on all the works in the exhibitions that

-of El Grito de Lares (September 23rd), which also marks
+commemoration of El Grito de Lares (September 23rd),

-the one-year anniversary of the FBI assassination of independence
+which also marks the one-year anniversary of the FBI

-and the future of the Puerto Rican nation.
-Please come
+the current state and the future of the Puerto Rican

 Thursday, August 10th, 6PM